-Table 23 is an alphabetic list of the CMS commands that require special consideration when called from a user program.
+For a list of the CMS commands that require special consideration when called from a user program, see z/VM: CMS Commands and Utilities Reference.
 For example, a program running in free storage can cause part of its own code to be overwritten if it calls a nonrelocatable CMS command, which also runs in free storage.
 To avoid conflicts with nonrelocatable CMS commands, you should ensure that your user programs are relocatable.